ocf/ocfweb/ocfweb/docs/docs/staff/procedures/user-quotas.md

 ## Raising disk quotas for every user

 Are you trying to raise disk quotas for every user?
 Congratulations on finding this page!
-The previous SM spent a couple of hours trying to figure out *how in the hell* our automatic disk quotas were working, despite all internet documentation claiming there is no way to set default disk quotas.
+The SM who wrote this section spent a couple of hours trying to figure out *how in the hell* our automatic disk quotas were working, despite all internet documentation claiming there is no way to set default disk quotas.

 Indeed, you cannot configure a default quota.
 You can, however, set quotas for non-existent users!
 We've set quotas for user IDs 1000 through 99999 in order to